pls-rs/pls/README.md

 - generate visibility rules by parsing `.gitignore`
 - add MIME type as another method for matching files to specs
 - use complete path based matching for files
-- link files and hide derived files behind the main ones
 - generate tree-like output for subdirectories

 If you want to help implement any of these features, feel free to submit a PR. `pls` is free and open-source software.